ilyaukin/sadist-be/README.md

 ### Tests

+- There are two ways to run tests - using a real mongo instance or a `mongomock` library... <br/>In the former case you should run a mongo DB (see above).<br/>
+To run test using mongomock `export USE_MONGOMOCK=1`.
+Some tests may fail in this case so far because not all features of mongo are implemented in mongomock.
 - Install test requirements: `pip install -r requirements-test.txt --extra-index-url http://my-handicapped-pet.io:3141/ilyaukin/dev`
 (note that we use custom devpi server with dev library version because of the bug in mongomock)
 - Run `pytest`